-- 3. Ensuring Future Water Security: Safeguarding this aquifer now will help ensure that it remains viable and uncontaminated for future generations.
-By limiting potentially hazardous land development and monitoring activities within the APD, the Town can mitigate the risk of contamination and secure a reliable source of drinking water. - 4.
+- 2. Preventing Contamination: Industrial processes and commercial activities have the potential to introduce pollutants into the aquifer.
+These contaminants could include hazardous chemicals, waste byproducts, and other materials that, once introduced into the groundwater system, are difficult, expensive, or impossible to remove or treat.
+By restricting such activities in the APAB, the Town can significantly reduce the risk of contamination and preserve the aquifer's ability to provide clean water. - 3.
+Ensuring Future Water Security: Safeguarding this aquifer now will help ensure that it remains viable and uncontaminated for future generations.
+By limiting potentially hazardous activities land development and monitoring activities that do take place within the APAD, the Town can mitigate the risk of contamination and secure a reliable source of drinking water. - 4.
 Alignment with Long-Term Planning: This regulation aligns with the Town's future goals for sustainable development.
 Protecting the aquifer now will safeguard against future events that might threaten the Town's water supply. - 5.
 Public Health and Safety: The Town's primary responsibility is to protect the health, welfare, and well-being of its residents.
-By preventing industrial activities in the APD, the Town can protect its residents from potential water contamination, which is crucial for both public health and economic sustainability.
+By preventing potentially harmful industrial activities in the APAD, the Town can protect its residents from potential water contamination, which is crucial for both public health and economic sustainability.
 The financial and social costs of addressing water contamination once it occurs far exceed the proactive costs of prevention.

-Conclusion: This Aquifer Protection Regulation is a necessary measure to ensure that the Town's most critical water resource is preserved for future generations.
-By proactively restricting industrial development within the designated Aquifer Protection District, the Town is safeguarding its future water supply and promoting the health, welfare, and well-being of its residents.
+Finding and Conclusion: This Aquifer Protection Regulation is a necessary measure to ensure that the Town's most critical water resource is preserved for future generations.
+By proactively restricting industrial contamination risk activities development within the designated Aquifer Protection Area District, the Town is safeguarding its future water supply and promoting the health, welfare, and well-being of its residents.
 This regulation is an essential part of the Town's commitment to sustainable growth, environmental stewardship, and the long-term security of its drinking water resources.

-The Wendell Board of Health adopts the following regulation, under its authority as specified in Section I, as a preventative measure for the purpose of preserving and protecting public drinking water quality and to minimize the risk to public health and the environment.
+The Wendell Board of Health adopts thise following regulation, under its authority as specified in Section I, as a preventative measure for the purpose of preserving and protecting public drinking water quality and to-minimizinge-the risks to public health and the environment.